ElshadaiK/tbot.xyz-game_bot-/README.md

 # tbot.xyz-math-
-A script to score the best at Telegram's gamebot battles
+Script to score the best at Telegram's gamebot battles